Greg1806/greg1806.github.io/read_me_fpl.md

   * *Which player to pick for which use cases?* **You wouldn't pick the same players if you are far behind with a couple of ronds left or if you are willing to defend your position.
 For example van Dijk was scoring 5+ points 60% of the time (vs.40% for Bowen), however Bowen scored 10+ points 25% of the time (vs. 10% for van Dijk).
 You will need to understand how much risk is worht taking**
 * Linear Programming on historical data (using pulp package)
   * *Best 15 players team which could have been picked based on previous season (no chips and costs based on season start)?* **1856 points (vs. 2844 winner vs. 1990 myself with no tranfers or team changes since season start)**
-  * *Best 15 and 11 players teams which could have been picked at start of season (no chips and costs based on season start)?* **2962 points for 15 players and 2144 for 11 players**
+  * *Best 15 and 11 players teams which could have been picked at start of season (no chips and costs based on season start)?* **2962 points for 15 players and 2144 for 11 players; interesting to see combinations with less forwards scoring more points**
 * Correlation among key features
   * *Features most correlated with "Total points"?* **bps, value, influence, ict_index, minutes, clean_sheets, bonus, thread, creativity, ..**
 * Feature engineering